 In general, paying with a credit card is the better choice, for the following reasons:

-- You can dispute charges through your credit card company if you believe you were charged in error.
+You can dispute charges through your credit card company if you are charged in error.

-- You do not have to undergo a credit check, which could affect your credit rating.
+You will not undergo a credit check, which could affect your credit rating.

 All major rental car companies accept credit cards.